djarecka/demo-protocol/README.md

-# This repository contains a demonstration protocol for ReproSchema
+# This repository contains a demonstration protocol for ReproSchema test

 An example protocol which serves as default protocol in [reproschema-ui](https://github.com/ReproNim/reproschema-ui).